The Anglo-Chinese Flotilla of 1862-63

 Photograph of Prince Gong by Felice Beato.
 Albumen silver print, 1860.
 Available under a Creative Commons License

 British foreign policy soon moved to disentangle itself from the Civil War in China.
 Both General Gordon and Captain Osborn were no longer permitted to serve the Emperor of China.
-Two motions passed in the House of Commons stated unambiguously that the U.K. should be neutral: ‘further interference on behalf of this Country in China is impolitic and unnecessary’.
+Two motions passed in the House of Commons stated unambiguously that the UK should be neutral: ‘further interference on behalf of this Country in China is impolitic and unnecessary’.
 Colonel Sykes quoted a letter of Gordon’s ‘If half the pains had been expended upon the rebels which has been wasted upon the Imperialists the country would have been at peace long ago.’
-Prime Minister Palmerston was forced into a humiliating apology ‘Those measures have failed, I am sorry for it.’
+Prime Minister Lord Palmerston was forced into a humiliating apology ‘Those measures have failed, I am sorry for it.’

-Prince Gong and his policy of engagement with the West suffered as a result of the debacle.
+Prince Gong and his policy of engagement with the west suffered as a result of the debacle.
 In 1865 the Empress Dowagers Ci’an and Cixi moved against him and stripped him of his position as Prince Regent.
 After the defeats to the French over Vietnam he was further reprimanded and demoted in 1884.

 The end of the Chinese Navy

 The Chinese reaction was initially to refuse to buy any ships made abroad but instead build its own navy.
 Zuo Zongtang activated his plans to build a shipyard in Fuzhou in 1865.
-Unfortunately the Chinese had no access to the tools and technology for the latest ship designs and the shipyard was run by scholar-officials with no knowledge of Western machinery.
-In the period 1869-71 only six ships had been built and these were only patrol ships unable to take on foreign men-of-war at sea.
+Unfortunately the Chinese had no access to the tools and technology for the latest ship designs and the shipyard was run by scholar-officials with no knowledge of western machinery.
+In the period 1869-71 only six ships were built and these were only patrol ships unable to take on foreign men-of-war at sea.
 They were forced to employ foreign technicians at a high cost and the quality was poor, in 1902 only 14 ships built at the Mawei shipyard were still in service.
 The Emperor then reversed the policy and created the Beiyang Fleet (1870-88) from ships built in Britain and Germany.

 Although it is widely said that in 1888 Dowager Empress Cixi decided to spend the money earmarked for constructing a modern navy on building the new Summer Palace and in particular the famous marble boat, it seems likely that it was Emperor Guangxu who judged that the navy would be ineffective and so a waste of money.
-His view proved correct; during the Sino-Japanese War of 1894 the Beiyang fleet suffered a humiliating defeat at the Battle of Yalu River, due to a surprise Japanese attack and inferior armament.
-It was then virtually annihilated in the Battle of Weihaiwei, Shandong in 1895.
+His view proved correct; during the Sino-Japanese War of 1894 the Beiyang fleet suffered a humiliating defeat at the Battle of Yalu River , due to a surprise Japanese attack and inferior armament.
+It was then virtually annihilated in the Battle of Weihaiwei , Shandong in 1895.
 China then disbanded the navy and was left without any naval defense for sixty years.

 See also